zhergarvi/asyncfifo_axistream/README.md

   - This ensures that the Read logic is only activated once a complete packet of data is safe and available.
   - The `read_start_flag` is asserted.
   - The `rd_en` (Read Enable) signal goes high.
-  - Data is streamed out via the **AXI-Stream interface** to the PS (Processor System) for software-level processing.
+  - Data is streamed out via the **AXI-Stream interface** to the PS for software-level processing.

 ### Project Structure